Committees, Councils, & Boards

-The CTS Transportation Education and Outreach Council provides advice that helps the Center improve undergraduate, graduate, and continuing education opportunities in transportation.
+The CTS Transportation Education and Engagement Council provides advice that helps the Center improve undergraduate, graduate, and continuing education opportunities in transportation.
 Members also examine how the Center can better disseminate information and provide public services that link University resources and user organizations.
-Activities of the CTS Education and Outreach Council include:
+Activities of the CTS Education and Engagement Council include:

 Council members are appointed by the CTS director on behalf of the CTS Executive Committee, following nomination by the council chair.
 Approximately one-third of council members are University faculty or staff.
 Non-University members include a balance of business, government, and other interests.

 A membership rotation occurs every three yeas.
 Though members may serve more than one consecutive three-year term, an effort is made to rotate approximately one-third of council membership during a rotation year.
 In addition to members, “friends” of councils also participate in council activities.
 New members will often be drawn from friends who are active within councils.

 How do I become involved?